Bold and inquisitive, the Galapagos Mockingbird is a character that will come right up to introduce himself, with no fear whatsoever.

 This was Darwin’s Eureka moment when he realized that, not only had the Galapagos Mockingbirds descended from the original mainland species but also mockingbirds on different islands had evolved in their own unique ways to suit the natural habitat of each island.

 From these observations, Darwin’s famous Theory of Evolution and Natural Selection was born, and human knowledge was changed forever.
+So we should all be thankful to the evolution and adaptations of the Galapagos Mockingbird for greatly advancing our knowledge of the natural world.

 Your naturalist guide will be happy to point them out to you and explain the adaptations made by each Galapagos Mockingbird species.
 Fortunately, it is easy to tell the difference between them, as the different species are named after the island on which you find them – see how many of the 4 species you can tick off, and try to recognize the subtle differences between them as Darwin did.

-Mockingbirds are named due to their impressive ability to mimic (or mock) the calls of other bird species, yet curiously none of the Galapagos species today have this skill.
+Mockingbirds are named due to their impressive ability to mimic (or mock) the calls of other bird species, yet curiously none of the Galapagos species today have inherited this skill.

-They are easy to recognize, with long legs and tail, slim curved beak, and pretty brown, grey, and white plumage.
+These birds are easy to recognize, with long legs and tail, slim curved beak, and pretty brown, grey, and white plumage.
 Their sweet song and lack of fear with humans is the clear giveaway.

 Galapagos mockingbirds follow a complex social structure, unlike mainland species.
 They live in social groups within a defined territory, which they will all defend aggressively together when under threat, the principal danger being human-introduced species such as rats and cats.